Tree harvesting is complete as of fall 2020. The full paved trail is now open. Please call 413-452-1302 with any questions.

 Gypsy Moth Infestation in the Ludlow Reservoir Watershed

 In 2016, a gypsy moth infestation was discovered in the Ludlow Reservoir watershed forest, resulting in irreversible and eventually fatal damage to a large number of oak trees.
-In response, the Commission is moving forward with the implementation of forest management activities, including tree harvesting, within the Ludlow Reservoir watershed forest.
+In response, the Commission implemented forest management activities, including tree harvesting, within the Ludlow Reservoir watershed forest.

 What is a watershed forest?

 The Ludlow Reservoir was built in the 1870s, and now serves as an emergency backup water supply for the Commission’s public water system.
 The primary purpose of the 1,400 acres of forest surrounding the reservoir is to protect water quality by acting as a natural buffer from surrounding development, and as a natural filter of potential contaminants.

 A forest that is diverse in age and species provides the best water quality protection.
 A good watershed forest is biologically diverse (i.e. numerous species), structurally diverse (i.e. wide range of tree ages), and able to naturally regenerate itself.
 These qualities make a forest more resilient to stressors such as disease and invasive pests, thus supporting water quality protection.